schoolofdevops/kubernetes-labguide/chapters/kubernetes-dynamic-storage-provisioning.md

 ![kubernetes Storage Concepts](images/storage_mindmap.png)

-## Redploy db with a a reference to PVC
+## Deploy Database with a Persistent Volume Claim

 Lets begin by redeploying the db deployment, this time by configuring it to refer to the persistentVolumeClaim